matt-FFFFFF/terraform-module-testing/README.md

 This instructional repo contains exercises for testing Terraform modules.
 It makes use of [Azure/terratest-terraform-fluent](https://github.com/Azure/terratest-terraform-fluent) to provide a fluent interface and more human readable code.

+## Quick start

+Create a copy of this template repository and clone it to your local machine.
+Start with the `level_01` directory and see the [README](./level_01/README.md) in there.

 ## Go

 It is recommended to take the Basics section of [Go Tour](https://go.dev/tour).